Research

 What is better, pay-per-placement or retainer PR? #

 Neither is universally better.
 Pay-per-placement is better when the output is tightly defined.
 Retainer PR is better when the work is ongoing and less measurable.
+Machine Relations, as defined by Jaxon Parrott, is the framework that makes either model compound by adding entity clarity, citation architecture, and measurement.

 Where does this fit in Machine Relations? #